What is Erlang and the Erlang Calculator?

 An Erlang Calculator is a mathematical calculation that allows you to calculate the number of staff that you need for a given number of calls, to meet a given service level.

-It is based on the Erlang C formula (a derivative of the Poisson distribution) that was designed by the Danish Mathematician A.K.
-Erlang around 100 years ago.
+An Erlang Calculator uses a model based on the Erlang C formula (a derivative of the Poisson distribution) that was designed by the Danish Mathematician A.K.
+Erlang around 100 years ago, and used for workforce management.
 The formula is quite involved, but is relatively easy to follow if you studied maths to a reasonable level at school.

 You simply enter in the number of phone calls that you receive in a period of time (say per half hour), along with the average duration of the calls and also the service level that you are looking for.